betloreilly/opensearch/opensearch_workshop_final.md

 ### Documents & Indexes

 Everything is a JSON document.
-If you’re coming from SQL: a document is like a row; an index is like a table (the analogy breaks down quickly, but it’s close enough to start).
+If you’re coming from SQL: a document is like a row; an index is like a table.

 **Example document:**
 ```json